heeral-d/Pasckathon_Hack-o-holics/README.md

 The system takes .sql file as an input and an SQL parser program fetches the tables, attributes, primary keys of each table and the relations between the tables(foreign keys).

+### Features
+> 1. First of a kind chatbot interface which can be integrated with any database system.
+> 2. Access Database from an interactive interface.
+> 3. Give suggestions when user gives input.
+> 4. Give accurate results in spite of grammatical and semantic errors using Deep Learning algorithms.
+> 5. Speech-to-text and text-to-speech conversion

 ### Tech Stack

 ###### Backend